mrspeaker/Omega500/README.md

 ## Docs

+Best just to check the examples and games.

 ### General idea/notes

 Old-school, super-simple architecture: Everything has `tick` and `render(gfx)` methods.
 Each object manages its children and passes these calls on so the entire heirachy receives the messages.
 Everyone gets ticked, then rendered.